Island and Tower

 The name is strange for a moment, and then it’s mine again.

-I eagerly leap over the edge and fall about 10 feet, enjoying the fall.
+I eagerly leap over the edge and drop several feet, enjoying the fall.

 Then I reach out with my back, as though it had tendrils, and I thicken the connection with the energy web.

-I race upwards along the web of energy to join her, changing direction at will until I face her.
+I race upward along the web of energy to join her, changing direction at will until I face her.

 Shazira points behind me.